-04 mar The impact of VISUAL AIDS in Learning
+04 mar 2018 The impact of VISUAL AIDS on Learning

 That is it, I am talking about those instructional devices that can be used in the classroom to encourage teaching and learning.
 Charts, slips of paper, film strips, series, videos, images, maps, etc.